This article was written by Michelle Siekierka.

 Recent Panel matters

-The applications considered by the Panel in the last 3 months have predominantly centred on association, disclosure and rights issues.
-The Panel’s consideration of these matters is depicted in the table and key themes arising from the applications are explored below.
+The applications considered by the Panel this year have predominantly centred on disclosure.
+The Panel's consideration of these matters is depicted in the table and themes arising from the applications are explored below.

-Applications made to the Panel (including 1 review application)
+Applications made to the Panel (including 4 review applications)

 Applications in which the Panel declined to conduct proceedings